DIY do it yourself

 How to make an anvil from an old piece of rail

-We mark a strip of metal with a thickness of at least 20 mm and preferably from alloy steel 45L or 35L to the size of the top of the part of the anvil from a piece of rail.
+We mark a strip of metal with a thickness of at least 20 mm and preferably from alloy steel 45L or 35L to the size of the top of the anvil from a piece of rail.

 How to make an anvil from an old piece of rail

-We cut out the future face of the anvil from the marked workpiece using a jigsaw and a grinder.
-From one edge in the plate we drill a round hole.
+We cut out the future face of the anvil from the marked blank using a jigsaw and a grinder.
+We drill a round hole in the plate from one edge.

-We grind all sides of the cut strip on the grinder and measure its size with the seat.
+We grind all sides of the cut strip on a grinder and measure its dimensions with the seat.

 How to make an anvil from an old piece of rail